Road Cyclists Are Ditching Pavement for Gravel

 Gravel bikes open up endless off-road exploration opportunities

-Gravel riding occupies the space between road cycling and mountain biking.
-You’re riding a drop-bar bike that looks similar to a road bike, but with wider tires, more relaxed geometry, and the capability to handle unpaved surfaces—dirt roads, gravel paths, forest service roads, and light singletrack.
+Gravel riding sits between road cycling and mountain biking.
+You’re on a drop-bar bike that looks similar to a road bike, but with wider tires, more relaxed geometry, and the capability to handle unpaved surfaces—dirt roads, gravel paths, forest service roads, and light singletrack.

-The appeal is simple: access.
-Gravel bikes open up thousands of miles of roads that road bikes can’t handle and allow you to cover far more ground than a mountain bike.
-You can string together pavement, gravel, and dirt into epic rides that would be impossible on a single-purpose bike.
+That’s what makes gravel bikes endearing to us adventure-hungry cyclists—access.
+These bikes open up thousands of miles of roads that road bikes can’t handle and let you cover far more ground than a mountain bike.
+I regularly string together pavement, gravel, and dirt into 60-mile loops that would be impossible on any single-purpose bike.

 Choosing Your First Gravel Bike